passion1989/Scanbot-SDK-Examples-iOS/README.md

 by mail to sdk@scanbot.io.
 When sending a mail please provide your apps bundle identifier to us so we can generate development or test licenses for you.

+This is a trial version and will only work for 1 minute (if you require a trial license which works for a longer period of time please contact us).
+We are constantly updating and evolving the SDK and it is no final product.
+The SDK with a trial license should only be tested in a experimental setting and it is not developed to be integrated into your live products.